The wines from the famous vineyards of the Côte de Beaune and the Côte de Nuits are listed as Word Heritage with UNESCO.

 Discover the Burgundy Vineyards with Max’s Private Wine tours.
 Visit the famous and exclusive wines of the Côte de Beaune and the Côte de Nuits, wine tasting, restaurant, cellars and tours of the most renowned Crus with the expert guidance of Mr. Max Renau.

 One-day wine tours with the local expert Sue Boxel and Burgundy On A Plate, you have a choice of wine tours in the different vineyards and variations with food, cheese and lunches.
-Sue's wine tours are highly rated and very appreciated.
+Sue's wine tours are highly rated and very appreciated by both the novice and connoisseur.

 The great Burgundy vine-yards